Bombing of Leipzig in World War II: 4 December 1943

 During the night of 2 December 1943, the Royal Air Force once again attacked Berlin.
 Meanwhile, the German night fighters had prepared for these attacks and were able to shoot down 40 bombers.
 The following night, Leipzig was the target of an attack.
 The air route of this attack had been planned in a way to keep the German Air Defense in the dark about the attack's objective for as long as possible.
 Because the Germans did not expect an assault at this time, the Royal Air Force launched its attack in the early morning hours.

 The route the bomber squadrons were following crossed over the continental coastline at the Zuiderzee, continued eastwards to Northern Germany and Berlin and turned southwards over the area of the city of Brandenburg.
 Between 3:50 AM and 4:25 AM, 442 bombers dropped a total amount of almost 1400 tons of explosives and fire bombs.
 At 3:39 AM, the air raid warning had been raised, with the all-clear following at 5:39 AM.

 In the city centre, where the buildings were densely crowded, the air raid caused a firestorm.
 Hans Rumpf, the general inspector of fire fighting, happened to be in Leipzig during the attack.
 He said the firestorm was even more intense than the one in Hamburg during Operation Gomorrah.

 Firefighters had to be called from the hinterland, as the fire brigade of Leipzig had had to send half of their own forces to Berlin.
 These external forces were often not able to fight the flames, because their hoses did not fit the custom-made connections to the hydrants in Leipzig, of which only 30% had been standardised.
 Moreover, the water supply broke down quickly.

 More than 1800 people were killed in the attack.
 This is a small number for such a heavy attack, because many inhabitants did not follow the instruction to stay in the cellars until the all-clear was given, and so escaped the firestorm flames.

-In the city centre many historical buildings fell victim to the attack, namely the Old and the New Theatre, the New Trade Exchange, the nave of St. John's Church (Johanniskirche), the Alte Waage, St. Matthew’s Church (Matthäikirche), the Museum of Fine Art, the Café Zimmermann (a favourite of J.S.
-Bach), and the Augusteum, the main building of the University.
-Also, the area where J.S.
-Bach was buried was also destroyed.
+In the city centre many historical buildings fell victim to the attack, namely the Old and the New Theatre, the New Trade Exchange, the nave of St. John's Church (Johanniskirche, where the burial place of J.S.
+Bach was destroyed), the Alte Waage, St. Matthew’s Church (Matthäikirche), the Museum of Fine Art, the Café Zimmermann (a favourite place of Bach), and the Augusteum, the main building of the University.
 The roof truss of the Old Town Hall burned out; a concrete ceiling that had been installed at the beginning of the 20th century during a renovation prevented a burning out of the storeys below.
-As another consequence of the attack the destruction of 1,067 commercial buildings, 472 factory buildings, 56 schools, 29 fair buildings and 9 churches, among them the anglican All Saints' Church, was recorded.
+As another consequence of the attack the destruction of 1,067 commercial buildings, 472 factory buildings, 56 schools, 29 fair buildings and 9 churches, among them the Anglican All Saints' Church, was recorded.
 Out of 92 departments of the University of Leipzig, 58 were hit and partially destroyed, including the first psychology laboratory, founded by Wilhelm Wundt.